psmaldino/modsoc/README.md

 # modsoc

-NetLogo Code for Modeling Social Behavior by Paul Smaldino
+This repository contains the NetLogo code for <b>Modeling Social Behavior: Mathematical and Computational Models of Social Dynamics and Cultural Evolution</b> by Paul E. Smaldino.

-This is the code for the draft version of <b>Modeling Social Behavior: Mathematical and Computational Models of Social Dynamics and Cultural Evolution</b>.
 Enjoy!